ralph-groupscholar/groupscholar-mentor-availability-ledger/README.md

 ```

 ## Database
-Set `DATABASE_URL` when running the CLI in production environments.
+Set `DATABASE_URL` when running the CLI in production environments (do not use the shared production database for local development).

 Initialize schema and seed data (run against the production database only):